matt-antone/Scorer/memory-bank/systemPatterns.md

 - **Centralized Screen Controller**: The web client's UI is divided into distinct "screens".
 A central controller listens for game state updates from the server and uses the `game_phase` property as the single source of truth to show the appropriate screen.
 The defined client-facing phases are: `'setup'` (for all pre-game states), `'game_play'`, and `'game_over'`.
 - **State-Driven UI**: Individual screen modules should not manage their own visibility.
 They should only be responsible for updating their internal content based on the game state they receive.
 The central controller handles the show/hide logic.
 This prevents state conflicts where, for example, the "Game Over" screen fails to hide when a new game starts.
-- **Player Client (Future)**: A second, distinct web client will be created for players.
-It will be a minimal interface focused only on letting a player modify their own score/CP.
-It will be accessed via a player-specific QR code from the Kivy `NameEntryScreen` and will not contain the full splash/game/game-over flow.
+- **Player Client**: A second, distinct web client is created for players.
+It allows players to connect via a QR code and provides an interactive path for game setup:
+  - Players can submit their own names.
+  - Players can perform their deployment roll-off.
+  - The winner of the roll-off can choose to be the Attacker or Defender.
+    This makes the Player Client a key part of the setup process, not just a viewer.

 ## 6. High-Level Game Workflow

 The application follows a defined sequence of states, or `game_phase`s, which dictate the application's current screen and behavior.
-This workflow is managed by the Kivy application and mirrored by the web client.
+This workflow is managed by the Kivy application, but key parts of the setup are now driven by the player clients.

 ```mermaid
 flowchart TD